jetbrains-academy/rustlings-course/Standard Library Types/Smart Pointers/Workers in the Engine/task.md

 </div>

 <div class="hint">
 Be careful not to destroy the log after printing it.
-Make sure that you refer to log entries by references when you print them in `Engine::print_log()`.
+Make sure that you refer to log entries by references when you print them in <code>Engine::print_log()</code>.
 </div>